Line of credit vs credit card: Which one should I use?

 Things to be Careful With

 “It’s common for people to have a line of credit to use to make up for cash flow shortfalls like medical expenses, or when self-employed income fluctuates.
 Avoid using any kind of credit to cover living expenses.
 Instead, set up a budget to meet expenses with the cash that you do have, or turn to your savings,” says Schwartz.
+In addition, avoid resorting to a cash advance or payday loan at all costs.

 For both credit cards and LOCs, the interest rates are variable, based on the prime lending rate set by the Bank of Canada.
 As that rate goes up, so will your payments.
 This is true for credit cards as well, but as balances are usually higher with a LOC, the increase in payments can create more of an impact.

 While securing a LOC with collateral or your home will reduce your interest, be aware that it also creates a greater risk for you.
 If you don’t make your payments on time, or in full, you run the risk of losing your collateral.
-So, if you decide to secure your LOC with your home or another investment make sure that this is one of the first payments you make in order to avoid a default.
+So, if you decide to secure your LOC with your home or another investment make sure that this is one of the first payments you make to avoid a default.

-Credit cards are often more convenient and widely accepted, so how and where you’re going to use this credit product should figure into your decision too.
+Credit cards are often more convenient and widely accepted, so how and where you’re going to use this credit product should figure into your decision, too.

 Always read the fine print